astronomer/docs/astro/develop-project.md

       ```text
       <package-name>==<version>
       ```
-    To install NumPy version 1.23.0, for example, add the following to your `requirements.txt` file:
+For example, to install NumPy version 1.23.0, add the following to your `requirements.txt` file:

       ```text
       numpy==1.23.0